OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 **OWASP AI Wiki**
 Living document for worldwide AI security exchange.
-Input to the EU AI act, ISO/IEC 27090, and more.
+Input to Global and European standardisation trajects, linked to the EU AI act, and including norms such as ISO/IEC 27090

 **This document**
 This document discusses AI cyber security threats and controls.